Securing a folding pavilion

 Another tip for extra wind safety is removing the side walls.
 These offer additional surface area for gusts of wind and thus put strain on the folding tent frame.

-Using these methods, you can use your folding tent up to wind force 8 if you carry out all the securing correctly.
+Using these methods and in the right conditions, you can use your folding tent up to wind force 8 if you carry out all the securing steps correctly.
 Please bear in mind that a higher level of wind safety is of no practical use to you, as you should go in search of a fortified building in such high winds anyway, so as not to put yourself in danger due to objects flying around.